cslab-hub/MatrixDataExtractor/tabledetection/README.md

 MDE Table Detection is a document table detection Framework trained on domain spefici dataset which uses PyTorch 1.8.0 and Detectron2 library to identify document table (rectangular boundary box) region on plastic product technical datasheets.

 # How to install
 The installation process is mentioned on parent README file.
 If you want to export your model (e.g. for C++ developers) using TorchScript.
-You can install below depencies-
+You can install below depencies.
+Here ENVNAME is considered as **env_mde**.
 ```
 (env_mde)$ pip install torch==1.8.0+cu111 torchvision==0.9.0+cu111 torchaudio==0.8.0 -f https://download.pytorch.org/whl/torch_stable.html
 ```